deckhouse/sds-replicated-volume/docs/USAGE.md

 The module provides a custom scheduler for such tasks.
 It takes into account where exactly the data is stored and tries to schedule pods first on those nodes where the data is available locally.
 Any pod that uses sds-drbd volumes will be automatically configured to use this scheduler.

-Data locality is determined by the `volumeAccess` parameter when the `DRDBStorageClass` resource is being created.
+Data locality is determined by the `volumeAccess` parameter when the `DRBDStorageClass` resource is being created.